ShreedharBatthad/Basics-of-Java-in-detail/README.md

 # Array

--> Array is a data type that represents a collection of elements, each selected by one or more indices.
+-> Array is a data type representing a collection of elements selected by one or more indices.

--> Array indicies always starts from '0', means first element index is "0".
+-> Array indices always start from '0', which means the first element index is "0".

 -> If the size of an array is 'n' then the last element of the array will be at index n-1.